artm/biofame-display/Readme.md

     [ ] probably kill the oldest pictures / templates in Faces/new
     [ ] also for the robot

-[ ] "feeding to internet" animation
-    [ ] clear display after 100% + some delay

 [ ] translate search terms

 [ ] no match - clear old text
-[ ] make sure display is cleared on new display (in addition to timeout)